franziloew/textmining/blogs.md

 - A comprehensive **explanation of the LDA** was written by Ted Underwood in [this](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) article.
 He also created a [github folder](https://github.com/tedunderwood/BrowseLDA) containing few examples of complete topic models on collections of 18/19c volumes (with R scripts to load them).

 - A way to implement the unsupervised LDA as a **semi-supervised GuidedLDA** was developed by Vikash Singh [here](https://medium.freecodecamp.org/how-we-changed-unsupervised-lda-to-semi-supervised-guidedlda-e36a95f3a164).

+- An application of the **Structural Topic Model (STM)** on the [public Facebook posts of North Carolina state senators](https://wesslen.github.io/social%20media/nc-state-senator-facebook-posts/) was posted by [Ryan Wesslen](https://wesslen.github.io/).